 Will My Insurance Pay for Online or Phone Therapy?

-Many insurances do cover online and/or phone therapy at the same rate as in person sessions.
-This coverage depends upon which insurance you have and individual policies.
+Insurance most generally covers online and/or phone therapy.
+This coverage depends upon which insurance you have and your individual policy.
 It is encouraging to note that some insurances that did not previously cover online therapy or phone therapy are now covering it at least temporarily during this pandemic season.
-In fact, Wellmark Blue Cross/Blue Shield is waiving member's co-pays for telehealth sessions during this time.